surajdede32-bot/chroot-distro/README.md

 ### BusyBox for Android NDK

-Install the [latest BusyBox for Android NDK](https://github.com/osm0sis/android-busybox-ndk) by [osm0sis](https://github.com/osm0sis) as a Magisk module.
+- Install the [latest BusyBox for Android NDK](https://github.com/osm0sis/android-busybox-ndk) by [osm0sis](https://github.com/osm0sis) as a Magisk module.
+- You can also use Magisk or KernelSU’s builtin BusyBox.

 - **Recommended:** v1.36.1
 - **Avoid:** v1.32.1